Thursday, October 31, 2024

 Most of the info for this month's planting guide came from the Aggie Fall Direct Seeding Guide.
 Some info also came from Month to Month Gardening in Texas, which are marked with.*

 *These are from Month to Month Gardening in Texas.
-The Aggie guide doesn't list any of these as transplants, but they do list flowering cabbage and kale as annuals you can transplant through December.
+The Aggie guide doesn't list most of these as transplants, but they do list flowering cabbage and kale as annuals you can transplant through December (grouping them in with ornamentals).

-***I am not using any gardening guide for this.
-I personally planted cilantro in Waco starting in October and going all through the winter.
-If it freezes it may die, but I just harvest when a freeze is predicted and then plant more in it's place.
-Any time it warms up it will bolt but because the weather is generally cooling, you at least have longer windows before that happens.
+***The Aggie Guide for Cilantro says to plant Cilantro weekly starting in September for a November harvest.
+I personally planted cilantro in Waco starting in October and going all through the winter If it freezes it may die, but I just harvest when a freeze is predicted and then plant more in its place (and cilantro is pretty hardy...so sometimes it can survive a freeze).
+Any time it warms up it will bolt, but because the weather is generally cooling during this period, you at least have longer windows before that happens.
 Once it's bolted I usually let cilantro go all the way to seed so I can harvest the coriander seeds (and have more seeds to plant), then pull it and replace it with more cilantro until the weather starts to warm in the spring.
 At that point it bolts so quickly that I find it's cheaper and easier to just buy cilantro at the grocery store.

 Tuesday, October 1, 2024